-Various synthesis methods have been reported to synthesise CuS nanostructures [17], including solvothermal (Cheng et al. 2010), (2013), thermolysis, sonochemical, and hydrothermal approaches [18-21].
+Various synthesis methods have been reported for synthesise CuS nanostructures [17], including solvothermal (Cheng et al. 2010, 2013), thermolysis, sonochemical, and hydrothermal approaches [18-21].
 Among these, the hydrothermal method has emerged as a prominent technique, primarily due to its versatility and reproducibility.
-The morphologies of CuS nanoparticles are strongly influenced by precursor concentration, surfactant presence, and reaction parameters like temperature and duration [22-26].
-Many Research group have reported Photocatalytic activity of CuS nanoparticles on dyes like MB(Methylene blue),CR(Congo Red),RhB (Rhodamine B),[27-29] with percentage degradation ranging from 50 to 94.
-In comparison to them not only our percentage degradation 96 is higher but our preparation method is fast, simple, ecological and low-cost.
+The morphologies of CuS nanoparticles are strongly influenced by precursor concentration, surfactant presence, and reaction parameters, including temperature and duration [22-26].
+Many Research groups have reported the photocatalytic activity of CuS nanoparticles on dyes such as MB (Methylene Blue), CR (Congo Red), and RhB (Rhodamine B) [27-29], with percentage degradation ranging from 50 to 94.
+In comparison to them, not only is our percentage degradation of 96 higher, but our preparation method is also fast, simple, ecological, and low-cost.

-In the present work, we successfully synthesized intriguing copper sulphide nanostructures employing a simple and cost-effective hydrothermal method, where ethylene glycol (EG) served as the surfactant, and water functioned as the solvent.
-The surfactant played a pivotal role in determining CuS morphology and conferring stability to the nanostructures [30].
+In the present work, we successfully synthesized intriguing copper sulphide nanostructures using a cost-effective and straightforward hydrothermal method, where ethylene glycol (EG) served as the surfactant, and water functioned as the solvent.
+The surfactant played a pivotal role in determining the morphology of CuS and conferring stability to the nanostructures [30].
 The synthesis process employed copper chloride and thiourea as copper and sulphur sources, respectively, in the presence of EG surfactant at 150°C for four hours, with varying concentrations of thiourea.
-CuS, a p-type semiconductor is known for its excellent photocatalytic degradation activity and superior absorption of solar radiation, making it an ideal candidate for dye removal applications [31-32]
+CuS, a p-type semiconductor, is known for its excellent photocatalytic degradation activity and superior absorption of solar radiation, making it an ideal candidate for dye removal applications [31-32].

-2. Experimental Details
+2. EXPERIMENTAL PROCEDURES

-2.1 Materials Used
+2.1.
+Materials